Proposed Rule Would Make it Easier for Social Enterprises to Raise Private Capital

 Having a previous history of broker or securities sales experience or a history of disciplinary action relating to the same.

-The Proposed Rule.
 The proposed rule would partially resolve the uncertainty by creating a “safe harbor” for Finders to operate legally within certain parameters.
 It would have the effect of clarifying Finders' status under securities law, making it easier (and less risky) for social investors to use unregistered intermediaries to identify good investment opportunities.

 The proposed safe harbor for Finders would only be available where: